As Blinken heads to China, here are the main divisions he will try to bridge - ExBulletin

 In the South China Sea, the United States and others are increasingly concerned about China's provocative actions in and around disputed areas.

 In particular, the United States has expressed objections to what it sees as Chinese attempts to thwart the legitimate maritime activities of other countries at sea, including the Philippines and Vietnam.
-This was a major concern this month when Biden held a three-way summit with the Prime Minister of Japan and the President of the Philippines.
+It was a major concern this month when Biden held a three-way summit with the prime minister of Japan and the president of the Philippines.

-The United States and China are at deep disagreement on human rights in China's western Xinjiang region, Tibet and Hong Kong, as well as the fate of several U.S. citizens who, according to the State Department, have been unjustly detained by Chinese authorities.
+The United States and China deeply disagree over human rights in the western region of Xinjiang, Tibet and Hong Kong, as well as the fate of several American citizens who, according to the State Department, were unjustly detained by Chinese authorities.

 China has repeatedly rejected U.S. criticism as inappropriate interference in its internal affairs.
-Still, Blinken will raise these issues again, according to the senior State Department official, who added that China's efforts to curb the conflict have been self-described. export of materials used by traffickers to manufacture fentanyl have not yet produced significant results.
+Still, Blinken will raise these issues again, according to the senior State Department official, who added that China's efforts to curb the export of materials used by traffickers to make fentanyl have not yet yielded results. significant results.

 The two sides agreed last year to create a working group to examine ways to combat the increased production of fentanyl precursors in China and their export abroad.
 U.S. officials say they have made limited progress in cracking down on the illicit industry, but many producers have found ways to get around the new restrictions.